Updated: May 31

 A central area for recording

-At the back of each booklet is space for students to record their results for each test, including time and score.
+At the back of each booklet is a space for students to record their results for each test, including time and score.
 I find this extremely helpful in tracking student progress and the kids love seeing the improvements they make as they work on a specific number fact.
-More importantly, the students are only focussed on their results and are not compared to each other.
+More importantly, the students are only focused on their results and are not compared to each other.

 The central recording area also allows the teacher to record this data for reporting purposes, as well as monitoring growth throughout the term or year.
-Rather than recording students individual time, I sometimes colour code their score by using a green pen for a time improvement, black pen for no difference and a red pen for regression.
+Rather than recording students individual time, I sometimes colour code their score by using a green pen for a time improvement, a black pen for no difference and a red pen for regression.

 Use in a variety of ways